Alaska tour news & travel advisory

 Northern Lights, Dog Sledding, Skiing, Iditarod, Snowmobiling, Snowshoeing

-Winter in Alaska is prime time for Alaskans and the time of year we enjoy our favorite outdoor sports and activities.
-As Alaska’s natural surroundings become even more dramatic in the winter, new opportunities for viewing aurora borealis (the northern lights), dog sledding, ice fishing, ice climbing, snowboarding, snowshoeing, skiing and more open up new territory for all Alaska visitors.
+Winter in Alaska is prime time for Alaskans, and the time of year we enjoy our favorite outdoor sports and activities.
+As Alaska’s natural surroundings become even more dramatic in the winter, new opportunities for viewing aurora borealis (the northern lights), dog sledding, ice fishing, ice climbing, snowboarding, snowshoeing, skiing, and more open up new territory for all Alaska visitors.

 Alaska’s most popular winter visitor experiences include northern lights viewing and dog mushing, but there is plenty more to see and do.
-The Interior and Far North regions sit below what is known as the “auroral oval,” a crown of charged particles that rings the earth’s northernmost latitudes and leads to intense northern lights displays.
-Northern lights viewing tours combine viewing from backcountry cabins or other ideal locations with activities like soaking in hot springs, romantic dinners, dog mushing, skiing, snowmobiling and more.
+The Interior and Far North regions sit below what is known as the “auroral oval,” a crown of charged particles that rings the earth’s northernmost latitudes and leads to intense northern light displays.
+Northern lights viewing tours combine viewing from backcountry cabins or other ideal locations with activities like soaking in hot springs, romantic dinners, dog mushing, skiing, snowmobiling, and more.

 Come experience the real Alaska on an Alaska winter vacation or tour with us!

-Choose from 35 vacations in Alaska related to Winter Tours
+Choose from 36 vacations in Alaska related to Winter Tours

 All tours